-Daily guest privileges are available for persons who have no formal relationship to the University community.
+Daily guest privileges are available by appointment for persons who have no formal relationship to the University community.
 Guests have limited access to library collections, equipment, seating, and services.
 Furthermore, contractual obligations with publishers impose restrictions on access to certain information technologies.

 The University retains the right to terminate guest privileges based on space needs or demands on staff time, or because of inappropriate or offensive behavior, in which event library staff will request guest to leave.

 - Visitors may purchase a Guest Borrower card with limited privileges for an annual fee of $50.

 - Alternatively, visitors wishing to borrow Harrison Libraries materials should use Interlibrary Loan through the individual's local public library.

 - Guest Borrowers are subject to standard library fees for overdue materials including a $15.00 nonrefundable processing fee in addition to the replacement cost of any materials 45 days overdue.

 - Interlibrary Services are not available to Guest Borrowers.